jimmoffitt/developer_advocate.blog/guides/tweet-media.md

 **Note** that there are also product-specific related details to consider.
 See the “Matching native media” section for more information.

-### Linked media
+### Linked media timeline
++ Since the start of Twitter URLs have been included in Tweets.
 + March 2012 -url: and url_contains: operators will still function prior to 3/26/2012, but will only match against URLs as they are entered by a user into a Tweet and not the fully resolved URL (i.e. if a bit.ly URL is entered in the Tweet it can only match against the bit.ly and not the URL that has been shortened by bit.ly)

 **Note** that there are also product-specific related details to consider.
 See the “Matching linked media” section for more information.

-Operator notes and metadata ‘born-on-dates’:
+### Product-specific operator notes and metadata ‘born-on-dates’:

-HPT
+There are two historical Tweet APIs that enable searching the entire archive of publicly available Tweets.
+One is a job-based, batched process that can provide Tweets at scale.
+The others are APIs that enable instant searching from that archive.

+#### Native media

+##### Batched historical:
-February 2015 has:videos starts matching
++ February 2015 has:videos starts matching

-Search APis
+##### Search APis
-August 2010 has:videos (Until February 2015, this Operator matches on Tweets with links to select video hosting sites such as youtube.com, vimeo.com, and vivo.com).
++ August 2010 has:videos (Until February 2015, this Operator matches on Tweets with links to select video hosting sites such as youtube.com, vimeo.com, and vivo.com).
-2011 July 20 - has:media and has:images begin matching.
++ 2011 July 20 - has:media and has:images begin matching.
 Native photos officially announced August 9, 2010.

-Operator notes and metadata ‘born-on-dates’:
-HPT:
+#### Linked media
+##### Batched historical:
 February 2008 - HPT: has:links and url: begin matching.

-Search APIs:
+##### Search APis

-October 2006 - Search: has:links
++ October 2006 - Search: has:links
-August 2010 has:videos (Until February 2015, this Operator matches on Tweets with links to select video hosting sites such as youtube.com, vimeo.com, and vivo.com).
++ August 2010 has:videos (Until February 2015, this Operator matches on Tweets with links to select video hosting sites such as youtube.com, vimeo.com, and vivo.com).
-July 2011 - has:media and has:images begin matching.
++ July 2011 - has:media and has:images begin matching.
 Native photos officially announced August 9, 2010.
 February 2015 has:videos